jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-05.md

 Every month without ceasing with the crown he covered him, saying:

-"At the beginning of the month, when thou shinest upon the land, Thou commandest the horns to determine six days,
+"At the beginning of the month, when thou shinest upon the land, Thou commandest the horns to determine 6 days,
 And on the seventh day to divide the crown.

-On the fourteenth day thou shalt stand opposite, the half....
+On the 14th day thou shalt stand opposite, the half....
 When the Sun-god on the foundation of heaven...thee,

 The ... thou shalt cause to ..., and thou shalt make his...